position Offensive Line Coach

 Hometown Fostoria, Ohio

-Greg Studrawa is in his fifth season as coach of Ohio State’s offensive linemen.
-In his four seasons coaching at Ohio State, the Buckeyes rank sixth nationally among Power 5 teams in rushing yards per game (231.4 yards per) and the program has extended to eight its consecutive seasons with a 1,000-yard rusher after J.K.
+Greg Studrawa is in his sixth season as coach of Ohio State’s offensive linemen.
+In his first four seasons coaching at Ohio State, the Buckeyes ranked sixth nationally among Power 5 teams in rushing yards per game (231.4 yards per) and the program extended to eight its consecutive seasons with a 1,000-yard rusher after J.K.
 Dobbins rushed for an all-time school record 2,003 yards in 2019.
-Only three Power 5 teams have scored more rushing touchdowns than Ohio State’s 129 since 2016.
+Only three Power 5 teams scored more rushing touchdowns than Ohio State’s 129 between 2016-19.

-Studrawa has developed two major national award winners – Rimington Trophy winners Pat Elflein and Billy Price – and four first-team All-Americans at Ohio State: Elflein, Price, Michael Jordan and Wyatt Davis this past season.
+Studrawa has developed two major national award winners – Rimington Trophy winners Pat Elflein and Billy Price – and five first-team All-Americans at Ohio State: Elflein, Price, Michael Jordan and Wyatt Davis in 2019 and 2020.
 His 2016 and 2019 offensive lines were each among the three finalists for the Joe Moore Offensive Line Award.
-He has now coached a total of six first-team All-Americans, including two at LSU.
+He has now coached seven first-team All-Americans, including two at LSU.

 Studrawa was offensive line coach for two seasons at Maryland prior to coming to Ohio State.
 This after spending the previous seven years on Les Miles’ LSU staff, winning a national championship and two Southeastern Conference titles while tutoring 10 all-conference performers along offensive lines that paved the way for four 1,000-yard rushers.
 He was offensive coordinator for two years at LSU, a position he also held for a total of 10 years at Bowling Green and Wilmington (Ohio) College.